 Over several years, the Thayer Symphony Orchestra has been in demand for special event performances including: a concert celebrating the opening of the National Plastics Center and Museum in Leominster; a program commemorating the restoration of Clinton's Town Hall; a benefit concert for the St. Vincent's Hospital Guild; several annual performances to benefit Our Father's House in Fitchburg; 17 consecutive years of July 4th holiday "Youth at the Pops" concerts at Bernardian Bowl in Fitchburg; a special outdoor summer "Dam Concert" at the Wachusett Reservoir dam in Clinton; and appearances at Boston's Symphony Hall and Worcester's Mechanics Hall with renowned soprano Aprile Millo to benefit St. Bernards Central Catholic High School.
 More recently, the TSO has performed for such companies as Hanover Insurance Group featuring soprano Maria Ferrante and Ida Zecco, and for civic events at Devens, MA.
 The TSO, as well as small ensembles from the orchestra, are available for hire in the entire New England States.

 The Thayer Symphony Orchestra has been recognized by the Massachusetts Cultural Council as a leader in enriching the cultural life of the Commonwealth.
 The TSO was one of only twenty-nine organizations awarded this special recognition and is one of only eight to receive this distinction two years in a row.
 In 2005, Maestro Wada received the Worcester Telegram and Gazette's "Visions Award" for outstanding leadership in the cultural community of Central Massachusetts.
-The Thayer Symphony Orchestra has proudly provided cultural enrichment to this region for 39 years.
-As we celebrate our fortieth season, our commitment to enhancing the quality of life in the communities we serve only grows stronger.
+The Thayer Symphony Orchestra has proudly provided cultural enrichment to this region for 40 years.
+As we celebrate our forty-first season, our commitment to enhancing the quality of life in the communities we serve only grows stronger.